Movie Name: Children of the Corn IV: The Gathering

 Grace Rhodes (Naomi Watts) is forced to return home when her mother’s agoraphobia and nightmares begin to grow worse.
 Forced to take care of her mother (Karen Black) and her brother James (Mark Salling) and sister Margaret (Jamie Renee Smith), a strange illness suddenly sweeps the town causing only the children to get sick.
 When Grace learns about ties to a preacher boy named Josiah (Brandon Kleyla), she discovers that her hidden past might be tied to the illness.

-Directed by Greg Spence, Children of the Corn IV: The Gathering was the first straight-to-video film in the series.
+Directed by Greg Spence, Children of the Corn IV: The Gathering was the first straight-to-video film in the series and followed Children of the Corn III: Urban Harvest in 1995.
 Like most of the sequels, it was not well received but did feature some cast members that have since gained fame like Academy Award nominee Naomi Watts (who went on to bigger and better things starting with Mulholland Dr. and The Ring) and Mark Salling who now stars in Glee as the mohawked Puck.

 The movie is an improvement over the previous film Children of the Corn III: Urban Harvest, but really has no ties to the Children of the Corn series other than the name.
 Gatlin and He Who Walks Behind the Rows are never mentioned.
 In fact, other than some cornfields, corn really doesn’t play into the movie.
 A deleted scene did mention He Who Walks Behind the Rows, but there are no connecting stories to link any of the other films.